alessandroNarcisi96/PlagiarismDetector/README.md

 ### Longest Common Subsequence

-Containment a good way to find overlap in word usage between two documents; it may help identify cases of cut-and-paste as well as paraphrased levels of plagiarism.
+Containment is a good way to find overlap in word usage between two documents; it may help identify cases of cut-and-paste as well as paraphrased levels of plagiarism.
 Since plagiarism is a fairly complex task with varying levels, it's often useful to include other measures of similarity.

 > The longest common subsequence is the longest string of words (or letters) that are *the same* between the Wikipedia Source Text (S) and the Student Answer Text (A).
 This value is also normalized by dividing by the total number of words (or letters) in the  Student Answer Text.

-As the boxplots show the distribuition of the values change along the different types of plagiarism
+As the boxplots show the distribution of the values changes along the different types of plagiarism
 ![alt text](https://github.com/alessandroNarcisi96/PlagiarismDetector/blob/master/Images/LCS.PNG)

 ### LCS, dynamic programming